 CI Direct Investing has a written agreement in place with each Custodian which outlines the roles and obligations of CI Direct Investing and the Custodian.
 In addition to holding your assets, the Custodian is responsible for providing services including acting as a dealer to trade securities as directed by CI Direct Investing, completing tax reporting, providing confirmations and statements and deducting the CI Direct Investing management fee.

-CI Direct Investing has selected one or more of the following companies to act as your Custodian: BBS Securities Inc., Credential Qtrade Securities Inc., and National Bank Independent Network.
+CI Direct Investing has selected one or more of the following companies to act as your Custodian: CI Investment Services Inc., Credential Qtrade Securities Inc., and National Bank Independent Network.
 The Custodians are members of the Canadian Investor Protection Fund (“CIPF”) which provides you with coverage for a customer account at a CIPF member, as outlined by CIPF.

 CI Direct Investing monitors its custodial arrangements and may in the future make changes to or appoint additional custodians should CI Direct Investing determine it would be in the best interest of its clients.

 Providing a high level of service is our commitment to you.
 Should you have a complaint related to your account, contact the Chief Compliance Officer, CI Direct Investing by mail at #490 – 1122 Mainland Street, Vancouver, BC, V6B 5L1; by telephone by calling 1-888-373-7674; by faxing 1-888-373-7674; or by emailing [email protected].